Kappa-Dev/KappaTools/docs/tutorial.rst

 :bimolecular forward rate: if the LHS has ambiguous molecularity, this
                            is the rate for bimolecular cases.
-Think of it as the diffusion of two independent entities.
+Think of it as the diffusion of two independent entities in a large volume
 :unimolecular forward rate: if the LHS has ambiguous molecularity,
                             this is the rate for unimolecular
                             cases.
-Think of it as the interaction of agents already bound, possibly through a
+Think of it as the interaction of agents already connected, possibly through a
                             third party.
-:bimolecular reverse rate: if the RHS has ambiguous molecularity, the
+:bimolecular reverse rate: if the RHS has ambiguous molecularity and the
                            rule is reversible, this is the rate for bimolecular cases.
-:unimolecular reverse rate: if the RHS has ambiguous molecularity, the
+:unimolecular reverse rate: if the RHS has ambiguous molecularity and the
                             rule is reversible, this is the rate for unimolecular cases.

 What do we mean by ambiguous molecularity?
-It means we specify two agents which may be already connected through a path not described in a rule.
-Let's take a look at an example of this.
+It means we specify two agents which may be already connected through a path not described in a rule; thus the pattern may be bimolecular (two separate things), or unimolecular (two things connected already).
+Let's take a look at an example of this situation.

 Ambiguous Molecularity
 ----------------------